ldci/RedEdit/README.md

 Of course, you can edit, compile, and run Red and Red/Sytem programs.

 ##Red 0.60 compatibilty
+03/31/2016

+Updated version with a better support for windows.

+New samples (written by Nenad) are included: only for windows.

 03/30/2016

 Now compatible with Red 0.60 !
 Thanks to Nénad and his team!